naivethoughts/naivethoughts.github.io/_posts/2019-05-13-Neural_Networks_deeplearning.md

 \\[ Leaky\,RELU^\prime(z)\,=\,k\,or\,1 \\]
 with \\( 0\,\lt\,k\lt1 \\)

-The training of the system consists of two steps, forward propogation in which the output layer values are calculated based on weights of different nodes across different layers.
-For the forward propogation consider the schematic shown above,
+The training of the system consists of two steps, forward propagation in which the output layer values are calculated based on weights of different nodes across different layers.
+For the forward propagation consider the schematic shown above,
 * Input layer features : 3
 * Hidden layers : 2
 * Hidden layer 1, nodes : 4